User Engagement & Ad Revenue Connection

 Digital publishers are constantly trying to understand how to improve visitors experiences and ad revenue at the same time.

-What creates a good experience website visitors?
+What creates a good experience for website visitors?
 Looking at traditional metrics does not always deliver the granularity required to understand how ads are truly affecting their experience.

 In the study below, we highlight how authentic user engagement and ad revenue are correlated.
 We also dig into how one publisher was able to identify something we call Fake UX.